 In 2014 Kelly retired from law enforcement so that he could care for his children while his wife achieved her lifelong dream of becoming a paramedic for Camano Fire where she still serves.

 Over the years Kelly has owned several small businesses including being part owner of a fuel station and a Subway restaurant.
 In 2015 Kelly began a business that provided general contracting services and home inspections.
 This experience and training give him the ability to recognize or distinguish a property's unique attributes that either add or detract from its value.
 This is extremely important to uniformly identify a property's class and condition, the two most subjective areas of appraisal that affect a property's value.
+One requirement to become an accredited appraiser is that the candidate must have familiarity with construction principles.
+Kelly meets this requirement, his opponent does not.

 For the past 3+ years, Kelly has worked as a professional Real Estate Broker and has been one of his firm's top producers every year.
 As a real estate professional, Kelly is constantly analyzing the real estate market and determining the true and fair market value of properties using the exact same principles and methods that are used by the Assessors Office.
 Kelly has received training in numerous subjects that are directly relevant to the assessor's office.
 Kelly has all of the technical skills and knowledge to assure success in his role as Assessor.
+Another requirement to become an accredited appraiser is that the candidate must have at least 1000 hours of full-time work in transactions involving real estate.
+Kelly also meets this requirement, his opponent does not.

 “I will lead a transparent organization that never forgets whom he is elected to serve, our Community!
 I will bring strong, steady, and consistent leadership to the Office of Assessor, and work hard to continually improve the efficiency and effectiveness of the Office and its staff.
 I will build upon and improve community education and outreach and find ways to open lines of information and communication with our citizens to make our Assessor’s Office the best it can be and do my part to keep Island County an affordable and beautiful place to live and work.”